|Recent Forum Pascal Programming Topic Posts

 and helps you to understand the basics of the world of programming.

-Also, it greatly helps you in order to start learning the C programming
+Also, it greatly helps you to start learning the C programming

 language.
 I had different experiences, one of which I learned Pascal,